Karlld/Data_cleaning_1/README.md

 Data cleaning exercise with Python, using a kaggle dataset.

-Using the follwing dataset from kaggle:
+Using the following dataset from kaggle:

 https://www.kaggle.com/datasets/snehangsude/audible-dataset?resource=download&select=audible_cleaned.csv